cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Local Blockchain

 A private blockchain used for developing and testing subnet incentive mechanisms.
-A local blockchain is not public and is isolated from any Bittensor network.
+A local blockchain is not public and is isolated from any Cybertensor network.

 ### Local Wallet

-A Bittensor wallet created on the user's machine, requiring the installation of Bittensor.
+A Cybertensor wallet created on the user's machine, requiring the installation of Cybertensor.

 ### Loss Function

 In the context of machine learning, a mathematical function that measures the difference between the predicted output and the ground truth.
-In Bittensor, incentive mechanisms act as loss functions that steer subnet miners towards desirable outcomes.
+In Cybertensor, incentive mechanisms act as loss functions that steer subnet miners towards desirable outcomes.

 ## M

 ### Mainchain

-The primary Bittensor blockchain network, used for production purposes and connected to lite or archive nodes.
+The primary Cybertensor blockchain network, used for production purposes and connected to lite or archive nodes.

 ### Metagraph